R-uan/mahjong/README.md

 - 155 : South seat is not occupied
 - 161 : Unable to draw tile (Hand Full).
 - 162 : Unable to draw tile (Wall Empty).
+- 163 : Unable to discard tile (Tile not in hand)